ucb-bar/fpga-zynq/README.md

 ###G) <a name="zybotools"></a> Building riscv-tools for Zybo

+The Zybo build was last tested with [this version of the toolchain](https://github.com/ucb-bar/rocket-chip/commit/2f71a3da5a7d41b4aa2c7a617902f2aee8f2cbe1).

 Because the Zybo board uses `DefaultFPGASmallConfig`, [riscv-tools](https://github.com/riscv/riscv-tools) must be recompiled to omit floating point instructions.
 Add the `--with-arch=RV64IMA` tag to the line in `build.sh` that builds [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain).
 It should read as follows:

     build_project riscv-gnu-toolchain --prefix=$RISCV --with-arch=RV64IMA